 With our ‘guffaw-full’ lunch finished, we enjoy one last hike in the beautiful Soca Valley before driving back to Bled.
 Flopping out on our hotel’s flower filled balcony, we pour a hefty splash of Merlot, raising a glass to another delightful day!

-Well, it’s now past our Bled time, and time to move on to Ljubliana.
+Well, it’s now past our Bled time, and time to forge on to Ljubliana.
 What’s a Ljubliana you ask?
 Why, it’s the pint-sized capital of Slovenia of course.
 The charming old city is full of artists, museums, and galleries; but regrettably we arrive immersed in Noah-like rain that sounds like gravel sliding off a shovel.

 Christine buys an umbrella, only to have the vicious wind turn it inside-out upon opening, and with the black fabric now draped over her shoulders she bears a striking resemblance to a tangled bat!
 The cloud’s angry hosing promptly soaks us through to the epidermal layer, and fearing we may soon need a set of gills, we splashily race back to the bus station to unpack some dry clothes for our Slovenian departure.